 The Juliet Diamond Ring is our most dainty diamond wedding band.
 It is offered in 5 different metals and featuring 30 handset lab diamonds.
 If you have a unique engagement ring, like our Riga 3 Stone engagement ring, we offer many matching bands that twist and curve to sit flush against your setting.
 One of our most popular engagement ring settings, the Petite Floating Gem Ring, is also featured as a bridal set.
 This is a classic setting with stunning lab-created diamonds extending just over halfway on both the engagement ring and matching band.

 The Single Prong 9 Stone Diamond Ring is another classic wedding ring.
 It features nine lab-grown diamonds in a single shared prong setting.
 Another Clean Origin favorite is our 1/4 CT.
 TW.
 Corin Diamond Ring has a channel setting.
 Channel settings have no prongs and provide a snag-free and secure design for your diamonds.

 1 Ring or 2, It’s up to You

 Now that you know about wedding rings vs. engagement rings, you can decide which route to go.
-Remember, it’s you and your partner’s choice in the end — find three rings that will always remind you of the love you share, and that you can be excited and proud to wear for years to come.
+Remember, it’s you and your partner’s choice in the end.
+Find rings that will always remind you of the love shared between the two for years to come.